-The Company, working with IBM as its technology partner and Cognizant as its implementation partner has focused on building 3 platforms which are expected to be complete by December 2018.
+The Company, working with IBM as its technology partner and Cognizant as its implementation partner has focussed on building 3 platforms which are expected to be complete by December 2018.
 Key features and milestones for the 3 platforms are listed below:

 Discover & Buy Platform: This will allow customers across businesses to discover the Company's products online and then buy them online or in-store as they choose.
 This platform is already integrated with the Flipkart and Tata Cliq marketplaces with more being added soon.
-The first of 9 new commerce-enabled brand sites is expected to go live in June 2018 with the others following thereafter.
-Omni-channel visibility of store inventory and an encircle consumer application will also go live in Q2 FY19.
+The first of 9 new commerceenabled brand sites is expected to go live in June 2018 with the others following thereafter.
+Omni-channel visibility of store inventory and an encircle consumer application will also go live in Q2 FY 2018-19.

-Analytics & Insights Platform: The new Enterprise Data Warehouse has been switched on and data from all internal and external systems is currently being extracted into this single warehouse.
+Analytics & Insights Platform: The new Enterprise Data Warehouse has been switched on and data from all internal and external systems is currently being extracted into this single

+The Company, working with IBM as its technology partner and Cognizant as its implementation partner has focussed on building 3 platforms which are expected to be complete by December 2018. warehouse.
 An automated campaign management tool has been implemented and personalised campaigns have started to roll-out.
 Advanced Analytics tools (IBM's PCI and SPSS) and Marketing Automation tool (IBM's IMC) will access the central data and help managers make quick data-based decisions and uncover patterns and insights that might lead to new features and products.
 AI based chat-bots have been implemented on two websites with more to follow soon.